YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 As we discussed already (see ...), the first thing to do before studying a motion in mechanics, is to define both a *frame* (otherwise motion is meaningless) and a *coordinate system* (otherwise it is impossible to quantify anything).
 So far we were only using *cartesian coordinates*, that is, perpendicular and fixed axis $(O,x,y,z)$.
 Cylindrical/Polar coordinates replace $x$ and $y$ by $r$ and $\theta$.

+Using Pythagorian theorem (need figures):

 $$ r = \sqrt{x^2 + y^2} $$

+And from basic trigonometry (need figures):

 $$ \theta = \arctan(y/x) $$

+Also from basic trigonometry (need figures):

 $$x = r \cos\theta $$

 $$y = r \sin\theta $$

+The unit vectors:

 $$ \vec{u_r} = \cos\theta \vec{u_x} + \sin\theta \vec{u_y} $$